tommy-carlier/www.tcx.be/_posts/2007-04-22-parser-terminology.md

 title: Writing a parser: basic terminology
 ---

 Programming code (or any code that should be parsed) is usually plain text.
-It’s just a sequence of characters.
+It's just a sequence of characters.
 A *tokenizer* converts this sequence of characters into a sequence of tokens.
 A token is a group of characters that form a meaningful unit.

 ![Converting characters to tokens]({{site.url}}/assets/adl/chars-to-tokens.png)